Haej990/MAFIA-GAME/README.md

 ## Rules:
 1. Input the name of the player and press enter.
 The game will begin.
 If the player wants to exit, press 1.
 3. There are 6 characters and one player.
 At random, one of the 6 characters will become a criminal, and there will be a storyline adjusted with the chosen character.
-4. The object of the game is to find the criminal by given evidence.
+4. The objective of the game is to find the criminal by given evidence.
 5. There will be 9 pieces of evidence, and they will be distributed in 9 different rooms at random (e.g. Master bedroom, kitchen, study room, hall, playroom, Dinning room, toilet, TV room, and library).
 6. Contents of evidence will be depending on the choice of the criminal.
 7. There will be 9 rooms and 9 pieces of evidence, and find all the evidence.